RudimentLLC/production_eks_cluster/README.md

 make uninstall
 ```

-*NOTE* `make uninstall` is not idempotent.
+*NOTE*: `make uninstall` is not idempotent.
 If you encounter any errors during the uninstall process, you must manually uninstall any remaining addons, and then run `terraform destroy` to remove the remaining AWS resources.